deepyaman/kedro-streaming/README.md

     kedro run --pipeline inference
     ```

-7. Now that you have the inference engine up, to test it, we need to produce some messages for the inference pipeline to
+7. Now that you have the inference engine up, we need to produce some messages for the inference pipeline to
-   consume in real-time. [notebooks/message_sender.ipynb](./notebooks/message_sender.ipynb) contains a sample of how
+   consume in real time to test it. [`notebooks/message_sender.ipynb`](./notebooks/message_sender.ipynb) contains a sample of how
-   messages can be produced, and sent to the defined `hello-fraud` Kafka topic.
+   messages can be produced and sent to the defined `hello-fraud` Kafka topic.

+   Upon executing the notebook, you should see the predictions in the console where you ran `docker-compose up`.